zachb10/flashcards/README.md

 python3 flashcards.py example_flashcards.txt

 # How to Make Flashcards
 Create a text file.
-Questions begin with "\[Q\]".
+Questions begin with "\[Q\]: ".
 Answers go on the next line.